SoftwareHeritage/puppet-environment/packer/README.md

 popularity-contest popularity-contest/participate boolean false
 ```

-It's important that the vagrant user doesn't have an UID of 1000 as puppet will try to create a user with a uid/gid of 1000/1000.
+Note: It's important that the vagrant user doesn't have the 1000/1000 UID/GID as puppet
+will try to create a user with that pair.